 You’ll have plenty of opportunities to think about your options, take godly counsel, and make plans for whatever God has in store for you next!

 If you’d like to speak to a current trainee or member of staff about their experience, then email us at email@example.com and we’ll put you in touch with someone who would love to share what they do and how they’ve found gospel ministry at Dundonald.
-If you would like to apply or if you have questions about the Training Scheme, then do get in touch with Clayton Fopp, our Senior Assistant Pastor, by email firstname.lastname@example.org so we can send you an application form and answer any questions you may have.
+If you would like to apply or if you have questions about the Training Scheme, then do get in touch with one of our Pastors by email firstname.lastname@example.org so we can send you an application form and answer any questions you may have.